 The Board of Directors elects the Committee Chairman and members from among the Board members.
 The minimum number of Committee members is three (3) and the members must be independent.

-In cooperation with the company's CEO and Executive Vice President, Human Resources, the Chairman prepares the matters to be discussed and advance materials for the meetings that are delivered by e-mail to the members of the Committee at the latest one day before the meeting.
+In cooperation with the company's CFO, the Chairman prepares the matters to be discussed and advance materials for the meetings that are delivered by e-mail to the members of the Committee at the latest one day before the meeting.

 The Remuneration Committee convenes during the calendar year at the invitation of the Chairman, and there are at least two (2) meetings a year.

-In so far as the determination of the CEO's own benefits is not concerned, the company's CEO acts as the presenter for the Committee.
-The company's Executive Vice President, Human Resources acts as the Committee's Secretary.
+The company's CFO acts as the presenter for the Committee.
+The company's General Counsel acts as the Committee's Secretary.
 By the Chairman's decision, the Committee may also allow other persons to participate in the meeting.

 The minutes are prepared by the Secretary and confirmed by the signatures of the Chairman and the Secretary.